OliverUv/ofxFX/README.md

 ```

 * Norm coordinates: as far as I know there are two types of textures sample2D and sample2DRect.
 The first ones have the same length in both sides while the second one not.
-When you are using texture2D( tex, pos) the position have to be normalized while on texture2DRect(tex, pos) it´s not normalized.
+When you are using texture2D( tex, pos) the position have to be normalized while on texture2DRect(tex, pos) it isn't normalized.

 ### Mix them all ###

 ofxFXObject have some handy operators that let you combine them really easily.
-At the Mix´s Example you will find how to do it.
-Basicaly it´s somethin like this
+At the Mix's Example you will find how to do it.
+Basicaly it's somethin like this

 ```c++